ROTARY INTERNATIONAL

 Members of Rotary see a world that could be better and that they can help to make better, too.
-A massive, and massively complex organization, Rotary International (RI) boasts 1.2 million members in 35,633 clubs in nearly every country of the world.
+A massive, and massively complex organization, Rotary International (RI) boasts more than 1.2 million members in over 35,000 clubs in 220 countries of the world.

 Seven Areas of Focus